 EERE is using Jenkins Continuous Integration software to manage code merging.
 This will allow us to identify conflicts in the code and enforce coding standards.
 All code will be merged and tested against the latest stable build of eere.energy.gov codebase.
 Code will also undergo a code style review.
 Code that fails either of these checks will not be pushed to production.

 Once it passes authentication, your code will be staged on the EERE Centralized Web Hosting Environment.
-EES will send your module developers or content writers the login information for the staging server.
+ActioNET will send your module developers or content writers the login information for the staging server.

 Once your code passes the code reviews, your module will be sent live and will become available to the EERE content providers for use on the live site.